tinyclub/linux-lab/README.md

 More rootfs from docker can be found:

     $ docker search arm64 | egrep "ubuntu|debian"
-    arm64v8/ubuntu   Ubuntu is a Debian-based Linux operating sys…   25 arm64v8/debian   Debian is a Linux distribution that's compos…   20
+    arm64v8/ubuntu   Ubuntu is a Debian-based Linux operating system  25 arm64v8/debian   Debian is a Linux distribution that's composed  20

 ### Debugging